auth0-community/auth0-editprofile-widget/README.md

 ```

 options:
-- endpoint: the url to call to get and save the profile (by default both use this)
+- endpoint: the url to call to get and save the profile (by default both use this).
-- save_endpoint: the url used to save the profile
+- save_endpoint: the url used to save the profile.
-- save_method: the HTTP method used to save the profile (by default `PATCH`)
+- save_method: the HTTP method used to save the profile (by default `PATCH`).

 ### Creating a custom connection strategy

 Connecting to an existing backend can have special requirements and different ways to call the API endpoint.
 In this case, you have the possibility to create your own connection strategy.

 The connection strategy is an object that provides 2 methods:
-- get(): this will return the entire Auth0 user object
+- get(): this will return the entire Auth0 user object.
 - setUserToken(user_token): this will set the user token to request and update the profile data.
 It is called when the init method is called.
-- patch(data): this will push the entire form data to the server
+- patch(data): this will push the entire form data to the server.

 You can see the strategies provided by the widget as an example:
 - [Auth0 Api Strategy](https://github.com/auth0/auth0-editprofile-widget/blob/master/lib/ConnectionStrategy/Auth0ApiStrategy.js): this calls directly the Auth0 API in order to update only the `user_metadata`.